Download the Code of Federal Regulations in XML.

 (a) Applications shall be evaluated for funding generally within 6 months, but in any event no later than 12 months, from the date of receipt by DOE.
 After DOE has held an application for 6 months, the applicant may, in response to DOE's request, be required to revalidate the terms of the original application.

 (b) DOE shall perform an initial evaluation of all applications to ensure that the information required by this part is provided, that the proposed effort is technically sound and feasible, and that the effort is consistent with program funding priorities.
-For applications that pass the initial evaluation, DOE shall review and evaluate each application received based on the criteria set forth below and in accordance with the Office of Health, Safety and Security Merit Review System developed, as required, under DOE Financial Assistance Regulations, 10 CFR part 600.
+For applications that pass the initial evaluation, DOE shall review and evaluate each application received based on the criteria set forth below and in accordance with the Office of Environment, Health, Safety, and Security Merit Review System developed, as required, under DOE Financial Assistance Regulations, 2 CFR 200 as amended by 2 CFR 910.

 (c) DOE shall select evaluators on the basis of their professional qualifications and expertise.
 To ensure credible and inclusive peer review of applications, every effort will be made to select evaluators apart from DOE employees and contractors.
 Evaluators shall be required to comply with all applicable DOE rules or directives concerning the use of outside evaluators.